Wake Up Dead Man: Christian faith vs. Religious wolves

 So we have Blanc, who sees his mother’s religion, likely the same religion of men like Wick, who have used it to advance themselves.
 To bolster their ego in the name of power or fame.

-And we have Jud, the young priest who other understands what happens when you lay your ego down, when you surrender to a higher power, and you ask Jesus for help.
+And we have Jud, the young priest who understands true freedom comes when you lay your ego down, when you surrender to a higher power, and you ask Jesus for help.

 Blanc launches into a monologue and I want you to remember the phrase he uses: “Shouting a story at me.”